Modalessi/pyanime/README.md

 # PYANIME

-a cli tool to watch animes and tv shows even though the name say anime, you can watch tv shows too
+a cli tool to watch animes and tv shows even though the name say anime, you can watch movies and tv shows too

-NOTE: movies will be supported in the future.